RustyRomeo/CloneIT2/README.md

     npm install

-To start the server, we can use:
+To start the server, we could use:

     npm start

+But as we don't want to restart our server after every change, we gonna install Nodemon (https://github.com/remy/nodemon), which restarts the server automatically after changes have taken places.

+    npm install -g nodemon

+This allows us to start the server with:

+    nodemon ./bin/www

 But first we have to install MongoDB.
 Follow the instructions here for an installation on a Mac: